bmansfieldRIT/Notes/C++_notes.md

 * 2011 ISO C++11 standard formally approved
 * 2012 work on future ISO C++ standards begin (C++14 and C++17)
 * 2013 first complete C++11 implementations emerge

+# Move Semantics - Linkedin Learning series
+* instead of copying objects, we can move a reference to another piece of data
+* lvalue reference - &x, traditional reference, can't be moved
+* rvalue reference - &&x, can be moved
+* `a = b`, where `a` is an lvalue, can be on the left side of the assignment OR the right, `b` is an rvalue, can appear only on the right side of an assignment
+* what is an rvalue?
+    - nameless value, xvalue, expiring value (such as the result of an expression)
+    - pure/prvalue , like a literal, anything returned from a function that is not a reference
+    - most importantly, it CAN be moved!
+* std::move is like a typecast

+* move constructors:
+    - `ExampleClass(ExampleClass &&) noexcept;`
+    - `noexcept` is a C++11 keyword essentially only useful in this situation. move semantics are faster than copy semantics, but if a constructor can `throw` then it loses strong exception safety. marking as `noexcept` allows us to utilize the `std::move_if_noexcept` (used by std::move itself?)
+    - responsibility is to ensure that the move operations marked `noexcept` really do not throw.
+    - marking an operation `noexcept` says that an operation will either complete successfully, or terminate the program

+* move assignment Operators:
+    - `ExampleClass & operator= (const ExampleClass &&) noexcept;`
+    - doing something like `a = sd::move(b)` would still be a copy unless a move assignment is defined, as above (assuming both are of type ExampleClass)

+* important to always leave moved object in a reasonable/empty state!!!

+* the copy and swap idiom
+    - use a class' copy and swap functions to improve efficiency
+    - the `operator=` function calls a swap() method that simply uses std::swap
+    - then the passed in value is destroyed when `operator=` goes out of scope
+    - can be optimized by compiler, easy, efficient

+* defining constructor, copy constructor, copy assignment:
+    - compiler automatically generates all three
+    - but if you need to define one of them, you likely need to define them all
+* Rule of Five:
+    - destructor, copy constructor, move constructor, copy assignment, move assignment
+    - using copy-and-swap idiom (assignment), then compiler still generates both assignment functions

+* CANNOT move const qualified object, it will be copied